ericpante/bioinfo/3_RADseq_exercises.md

 We will see in lecture how we can build different library types to get more sequence data from one run.
 Different libraries can have single-end (SE) reads, paired-end (PE) reads, reads with mated-pairs (MP).
 We will also review the different flavors of RAD (eg. sdRAD, ddRAD, etc.).

-## Getting the raw data through the SRA-toolkit.
+## Getting the raw data through the SRA-toolkit (for information only - please don't run this-)

 Let's set the scene.
 1. Set ut a directory called `ipyrad` in your `$HOME`